-Five Creative Uses of ChatGPT for Writers (Even if You Hate the Idea of AI Writing Software)
+Five Creative Uses of ChatGPT for Writers (Which Don’t Involve AI Doing the Writing For You!)

-A lot of people think of ChatGPT (and similar AI tools) as software that can produce completed articles, emails, web copy, or even potentially short stories for them.
+You’ve probably heard ChatGPT (and similar AI tools) talked about as software that can produce completed articles, emails, web copy, or even potentially short stories for them.

-But it makes a lot more sense to think of ChatGPT as a virtual writing buddy.
+But for you, it makes a lot more sense to think of ChatGPT as a virtual writing buddy.

-But ChatGPT can be a great tool for helping you get past writers’ block, brainstorm ideas, check you’ve not missed any key points when outlining a piece, and so on.
+Instead, ChatGPT can be a great tool for helping you get past writers’ block, brainstorm ideas, check you’ve not missed any key points when outlining a piece, and more.

-Here are some creative ways to use it.
+Here are five creative ways to use it.

 #1: Using ChatGPT for Writing Prompts and Inspiration